Souravdey777/flexbox-guide/README.md

 </p>
 </a>

 # `Flexbox-Guide`

 ⚡ A Guide for the concept of `Flexbox` and `Responsive Design`.
-Simply set the attributes as needed and copy the CSS code. 🎉
+Simply set the attributes as you needed and copy the CSS code. 🎉

 <a  href="http://Souravdey777.github.io/flexbox-guide" target="_blank">
 <p align="center">